 What is Scrutiny?
 2

 How does Scrutiny work in the Vale?

 The Year in Summary 4

 Corporate Performance and Resources 4

 Environment and Regeneration Scrutiny Committee 5

-Homes and Safe Communities Scrutiny Committee 8
+Homes and Safe Communities Scrutiny Committee 7

 Learning and Culture Scrutiny Committee 9

 Healthy Living and Social Care Scrutiny Committee 11

-Support for Scrutiny 13

 Looking Forward 14

 Public Engagement 15

 Want to Know More?
 15